About

-When Doaa Al Zamel was 16 years old, she and her family fled their home in Daraa, Syria as war began tearing the city apart.
-For a few years, the Al Zamel family found refuge in Egypt, but living conditions worsened with political developments.
-In 2014, Doaa and her new fiancé, Bassem, decided to risk the dangerous Mediterranean crossing to Europe.
-Doaa was 19.
+When Doaa was 16 years old, she and her family fled their home in Daraa, Syria, as war began to tear apart the city.
+For several years, the Al Zamel Abo Nout family found refuge in Egypt, but living conditions worsened.

 Awaiting rescue, Doaa floated helplessly in the sea while hundreds of people perished around her.
 Bassem eventually lost his strength and drowned.